bharaths20/bharaths20/README.md

-- 👋 Hi, I’m @bharaths20
+- 👋 Hi, I’m Bharath
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development, I have an experience of 2 years as Tibco and Java Dev Engineer.
+I am looking to transition into Full-Stack Development.
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently learning MERN Stack.
 - 💞️ I’m looking to collaborate on Full Stack projects which will increase my knowledge and help me understand realtime applications of these technologies.
 - 📫 Reach me at bharathn127@gmail.com